Cosmological Natural Selection Reproduction Calculator for Black Hole Descendants

 Finally, the average reproduction rate is the total descendants divided by the time horizon:

-The descendant universe count is best understood as a rough reproductive score for a hypothetical universe under the CNS framework.
-A larger number means a more reproductively successful universe according to the assumptions you entered.
+The descendant universe count is best read as a reproductive score for the cosmological natural selection scenario you entered.
+A larger number means a more reproductively successful universe according to the assumptions in the form.
 It does not mean the universe is more habitable, more complex, or more likely to contain life.
 In Smolin's proposal, selection acts on black hole production, not directly on biology.

 The average reproduction rate can be read as the ongoing fertility of the universe.
 If two universes have the same rate, they are equally productive per unit time in this simplified model.
 If one has a larger total offspring count, that may simply mean it has existed longer.
 Looking at both outputs together helps avoid confusing duration with efficiency.